 Each time Conan has released a DLC, we’ve seen more pieces of lore and story come together.
-This detailed history of storytelling from Conan is one of the reasons there are so many RP Conan Exile servers out there.
+This detailed history of storytelling from Conan is one of the reasons there are so many RP and ERP Conan Exile servers out there.

 Both games have some impressive bosses and while I do love Ark, I must admit, I have found myself enjoying taking on some of the Conan Exiles world bosses more than the Ark bosses.

 This one is a clear-cut choice for me.
 Conan’s fighting system, while it has been improved over the years, doesn’t come close to the PVP experience you get in Ark.

 While Conan does have mounts, nothing beats the feeling of flying on a jet pack-powered dinosaur, hurling grenades at an enemy base, or riding on the back of a giant turtle, with a FOB built on it.

 With dinosaurs and ranged weapons, it almost feels like an unfair fight.
 I have found games that focus on melee combat seem to struggle much more than games with ranged weapons.